Super Bowl XLVIII: Mass Transit Super Bowl

 Organizers dubbed Super Bowl XLVIII the "Mass Transit Super Bowl", emphasizing and encouraging game attendees and other visitors to use public transportation to get to the game and other festivities throughout the region.
 The host committee in conjunction with other metropolitan transit agencies, such as NJ Transit, the lead agency, and the Port Authority of New York and New Jersey and Metropolitan Transportation Authority developed special services, fares, schedules and maps to promote the use of metro area's trains, subways, light rail and buses during Super Bowl Week.
-The plan was a failure that lead to universal criticism by fans and writers who attended the game due to poor execution and overcrowding.
+The plan was a failure that led to universal criticism by fans and writers who attended the game due to poor execution and overcrowding.
 As of September 2018, the diagram is still updated online.